 Rosa Bonheur walked the line.
-She played to the artistic tastes of her time and became one of the most successful and popular artists of the nineteenth century — recognized by Napoleon, and awarded the Grand Cross by the Empress Eugénie.
-But Rosa Bonheur also broke every gender stereotype of her time — she wore men’s clothes, learned animal in the bloody slaughterhouses, smoked cigars with Buffalo Bill Cody, and had two long, loving relationships with two women — Nathalie Micas and later, the artist and writer Anna Klumpke.
+She played to the artistic tastes of her time and became one of the most successful and popular artists of the nineteenth century, recognized by Napoleon, and awarded the Grand Cross by the Empress Eugénie.
+Rosa Bonheur also broke every gender stereotype of her time.
+She wore mens clothes, painted animals in bloody slaughterhouses, smoked cigars with Buffalo Bill Cody, and had long, loving relationships with two women, Nathalie Micas and later, the artist and writer Anna Klumpke.

 With her parents gone, Rosa moved in with old friends of her mother, the Micas family.
-Now in her teens, Rosa began studying painting in earnest—her love of animals taking her to the stockyards to study them in motion, and to the slaughterhouses where she would perform dissections to learn anatomy.
+Now in her teens, Rosa began studying painting in earnest—her love of animals taking her to the stockyards to study them in motion, and to the slaughterhouses where she performed dissections to learn anatomy.
 It was also during these years that Rosa fell in love with Micas’s daughter Nathalie.
-Rosa and Nathalie would be inseparable for over fifty years.
+Rosa and Nathalie were inseparable for over fifty years.

-Success took two forms for Rosa — always the single-minded outdoors woman, she used her fame to build a life outside of convention.
+Rosa, always the single-minded outdoors woman, used her fame to build a life outside of convention.
 She lived rugged, working from a farm Château near the Fontainebleu Forest.
-For her expeditions into the woods, and extended sessions studying animals she petitioned and won permission from the french government to wear mens clothing.
+For her expeditions into the woods and extended sessions studying animals, she petitioned and won permission from the french government to wear men’s clothing.
 At the same time, she mingled with the royalty of her time, accepting studio visits from the French Empress Eugénie, who presented her the cross of the Legion of Honor, and meeting John Ruskin, and Charles Eastlake, the President of the Royal Academy, during her travels.

-Rosa made art on her own terms, studying what she loved, and building a veritable empire — but Rosa also lived on her own terms.
-Outdoors, sleeves rolled with the women she loved.
+Rosa made art on her own terms, studying what she loved and building an empire, but more importantly, Rose lived on her own terms.
+Outdoors, sleeves rolled, with the women she loved.